 Disables the single-instance behavior.
 This can be useful to run two instances of

-Syncthing itself via the built-in launcher in parallel.
-This only makes sense if those
+Syncthing via the built-in launcher.
+This only makes sense if these

 two Syncthing instances use a different configuration/database which can be achieved with